 - Writes and submits the Annual Council Report describing activities and accomplishments throughout the year.

-What are the benefits of serving on the council?
+What are the benefits of serving on the advisory council?

 - Strengthen your voice and share your lived experience to craft DRW’s priorities.